 It is applicable for both new and used cars.
 It is so high that you can buy a car for that price in India.
 For most cars, it will come to 50-75% of the original cost of the vehicle and the customs duty for luxury cars are more than for normal cars.
 The customs duty for a used car is calculated based on the Cost of the car, Form Insurance, and Freight value for getting the car.
 The calculation also involves depreciation of the car depending on its age.

 The Duty calculator website helps you to find the approximate custom duty for the car.

 Get a customs broker

 Do you really need to import the car?
 Personally, I feel importing the car to India after making all the modifications is a waste as you will lose the original image of the car.
-Also the quality of Indian roads are so worse and you won’t enjoy the feel of your car in the same way when it was in US.
+Also, the quality of Indian roads is so worse and you won’t enjoy the feel of your car in the same way when it was in the US.